TakumiBC/nextjs-setup/README.md

 # nextjs-setup

-This script will setup a Next.js project with Prettier, and integrates Prettier with ESLint, TailwindCSS and Husky, for a better experience.
-It streamlines the process of configuring a new Next.js application with Prettier to save more time on starting new projects .
+This script will setup a Next.js project with Prettier and shadcn/ui, and integrates Prettier with ESLint, TailwindCSS and Husky, for a better experience.
+It streamlines the process of configuring a new Next.js application with Prettier to save more time on starting new projects.

 ## Dependencies